Madrid's Mbappe Suffers Thigh Injury Before Atletico Derby

 Los Blancos have not been beaten in La Liga for 39 games, since a defeat at Atletico a year ago.

-The striker is also set to miss the visit to Lille in the Champions League next week.
+The striker is also set to miss the visit to Lille in the Champions League next week and potentially October's Nations League matches against Israel and Belgium with France.

 Mbappe joined Real Madrid this summer at the end of his Paris Saint-Germain contract, fulfilling a long-held dream.